These Berry-Filled Banana Cupcakes with Lemon Coconut Frosting are delightfully moist, and made without vegan butter or shortening!

 I want you to just take a few, solid seconds and check out that cupcake.
 Do you see that deeply colored, glistening berry center?
 The creamy cashew frosting flecked with dates and lemon zest that covers the rounded surface of the cake, with its wafting aromas of banana and vanilla, are enticing.
 Food like this you can write for hours about.
 It’s inspiring, beautiful, drool-inducing recipes like this that really motivate me to keep this food blog up.

 Two of my friends celebrated their birthdays at a dinner last night, and I was lucky enough to be asked to make cupcakes for the shindig.
 It is times like these where I find that I try to get the most creative, it’s a whole ‘nother ball game when you’re baking for other people than for you and the ones that are around more often.
-Although, cupcake recipes with fillings are just a tad more time-consuming, it’s almost always worth it, and in this case it is TOTALLY worth it.
+Although, cupcake recipes with fillings are just a tad more time-consuming, it’s almost always worth it.
+And in the case of these Berry-Filled Banana Cupcakes, it is TOTALLY worth it.

 One Year Ago: Steamed & Grilled Lemony Artichokes